Olympics-Amid opposition, Japan PM says has "never put Olympics first" | Politics

 Olympics-Amid opposition, Japan PM says has "never put Olympics first"

 International Olympic officials, Tokyo planners and Suga himself have insisted the Games will go on in "a safe and secure" way.
 Foreign spectators will not be allowed and planners issued an elaborate set of rules last month aimed at preventing coronavirus infections.
-But such arrangements have not eased public worries over the Games that were postponed last year as the coronavirus was spreading around the world.
+But such arrangements have not eased public worries over the Games that were postponed last year due to the coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)